thenoviceoof/base92/README.md

 bytes. base92 maps 13 bytes to 16 characters, which is better than base85's 4 to 5 from a size perspective, but is fairly inelegant.

+We also follow base85's convention of using the high divisor product as the first bytes.

 BENCHMARKS
 --------------------------------------------------------------------------------